API Reference¶

 input_data (str or xarray.Dataset) – Either a file path to a binary GeoTIFF containing tree/no-tree information, or an xarray Dataset with a ‘woody_veg’ band (boolean or integer).

 stub (str, optional) – Prefix for output filenames.
-If input_data is a string and stub is not provided, it is derived from the input filename.
-Required when input_data is a Dataset.
+If not provided it is derived from input_data.

 - Returns: